-Climate science and solutions at MIT
+Climate science at MIT

 Climate Grand Challenges is designed to complement and enhance the work of existing MIT units, including the MIT Energy Initiative, MIT Environmental Solutions Initiative, the departments of Earth, Atmospheric and Planetary Sciences and Civil and Environmental Engineering, and many others.

-You can learn more about these and many other climate-related activities on the MIT Climate Portal.
+You can learn more about these and other climate-related activities on the MIT Climate Portal.
 You can also explore MIT Climate Action, MIT’s multifaceted plan to act on climate change, and the Climate and Sustainability Consortium.